-The following tables show the fees and expenses you could pay to buy, own, and sell Class F units of the fund.
+The following tables show the fees and expenses you could pay to buy, own, and sell Class F-Premium units of the fund.
 The fees and expenses - including any commissions - can vary among classes of a fund and among funds.
 Higher commissions can influence representatives to recommend one investment over another.
 Ask about other funds and investments that may be suitable for you at a lower cost.

-We automatically convert eligible investors from Class F units into the Class F-Premium units of the fund (bearing a lower management fee) when their investment amount in Class F units of the fund, or their aggregated investment amount in Class F units and Class F-Premium units of the fund, within a single account meets the minimum investment amount of Class F-Premium units of \$50,000.
-Eligible investors will benefit from a management fee decrease.
-See Automatic conversion program below under the sub-heading Fund Expenses.
-If you no longer meet the minimum investment amount for Class F-Premium units, we may convert your Class F-Premium units back into Class F units which have a higher management fee.
-See Purchases, Switches and Redemptions in the fund's simplified prospectus and speak to your investment advisor for additional details.
+We automatically convert eligible investors from Class F units into the Class F-Premium units of the fund which will provide these investors with a management fee decrease on their eligible account holdings.
+If you no longer meet the minimum investment amount for Class F-Premium units, we may convert your investment into Class F units of the fund, which has a higher management fee.
+Please see Purchases, Switches and Redemptions in the fund's simplified prospectus and speak to your investment advisor for additional details.